 California household size and California median income for Bankruptcy

-These are the California median income numbers as of early 2021.
-If it’s later in the year or you’re looking for the median household income for a different state, please review the DOJ link above.
+These are the California median income numbers effective April 1, 2023.
+If it’s later in 2023 or you’re looking for the median household income for a different state, please review the DOJ link.

 Read Our Means Test Guide.